Company formation in Croatia

 Croatia is a booming tourist destination in Southeast Europe.
 Although ruled by different foreign powers throughout its history, Croatia maintained its rich Western-oriented culture.

 Why set up business in Croatia?
-The Croatian market is a great option for foreign investors looking for business opportunities within the medical, educational, and transportation sectors.
+The Croatian market is a great option for foreign investors looking for business opportunities within the tourism, medical, educational, and transportation sectors.
 Since Croatia is about to enter the Schengen area and the real estate market is starting to boom again, it is advisable to investors in real estate to have a look at this small, beautiful, and safe country as an opportunity to achieve high ROI in the next few upcoming years.

 As a European tourism Mecca, Croatia is a top-class travel and housing investment venue.
 The beautiful Slavic country offers investment opportunities in attractive coastal hotels and rentals, lucrative island getaways, and proximity to the French Alps for winter sports enthusiasts who aren’t willing to compromise their beach tan.
 With its many islands and mainland harbors, Croatia has a developed maritime shipping network, as well as a system of leisure ports where yachts and cruise ships can dock.